As a medicinal herb and dye, organic saffron use goes back more than 50,000

 reportedly used it in her baths to help improve lovemaking.

-Saffron was so popular in 14th century Europe that the theft
+Organic saffron was so popular in 14th century Europe that the theft

 of a single ship carrying saffron sparked the "Saffron War",